 The people who call White Haven home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of White Haven residents report their race to be White, followed by Asian.
 Important ancestries of people in White Haven include German, Polish, Italian, and English.

 The most common language spoken in White Haven is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Indic languages.